control

 resume

 Resumes execution of the specified worker(s).
+Can also take the value “archon, which is the primary thread.
 See suspend, newworker

 resume 7